supermanue/grpctest/README.md

 performing a non-final recursive call.
 This is definitely a hack and I'm aware of it, but it's nearly 20h on a Sunday and I cannot invest much more time on this project.
 I'm sorry for that.
 At least I'm pointing at the issue and the solution is fairly simple, I hope that's something  `¯\_(ツ)_/¯`.

+### Security

+I have included the server certificates in GH, which is extremely dangerous.
+This is done so this toy example works out of the box but would not be my approach in production environments